vmware/terraform-provider-nsxt/website/docs/r/nat_rule.html.markdown

 terraform import nsxt_nat_rule.rule1 logical-router-uuid/nat-rule-num
 ```

-The above would import the NAT rule named `rule1` with the number id `nat-rule-num` that belongs to the Tier-1 logical router with the nsx id `logical-router-uuid`
+The above command imports the NAT rule named `rule1` with the number id `nat-rule-num` that belongs to the tier 1 logical router with the NSX id `logical-router-uuid`.